aboovv1976/fpsync-k8s-rclone/README.md

 # curl https://rclone.org/install.sh | bash
 ```

 Configure API and CLI access from the node using [Instance principals](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/callingservicesfrominstances.htm).
-The following is a liberal permission given to rclone running on the OKe nodes.
-The policy gives permission to all the hosts in dynamic group rclone-oke to manage object storage in compartment storage
+The following is a liberal permission given to rclone running on the OKE nodes.
+The policy gives permission to all the hosts in dynamic group rclone-oke to manage object storage in storage compartment.

 ```
 allow dynamic-group rclone-oke to manage object-family in compartment storage